mramirez92/can-of-books-backend/README.md

 11-01-2022 2:23pm PST server has functional post async function to create book documents and send add them to db

+11-01-2022 2:55pm PST server has functional delete async function to delete book document by id

 ## Estimates

-Name of feature: post functionality
+Name of feature: Post functionality

 Estimate of time needed to complete: 30 mins